 Master of Architecture in Architecture

 The Master of Architecture (MArch) program provides graduates with the requisite educational background to enter the professional practice of architecture and its numerous variants.
 The Master of Architecture (MArch) program lets students explore a range of professional directions related to faculty expertise.
 Faculty encourage students to develop their own individual course of study, which blends the emphasis areas of Architectural design; History, Theory, and Criticism; Design Computation; and Interior Architecture.
-Students can also direct their studies within existing certificate programs in Facility Management, Health Systems and Design, Historic Preservation, and Sustainable Urbanism.
-These certificate programs, offered through the five research centers, institutes, and labs at the College level, provide students with access to resources at the College and University that support diverse interests and engaged activity alongside opportunities for interdisciplinary experiences in tangential areas, including engineering, business, management, and leadership.
+Students can also direct their studies within existing certificate programs in Facility Asset Management, Health Systems and Design, Historic Preservation, and Sustainable Urbanism.
+These certificate programs, offered through the five research centers, institutes, and labs at the School level, provide students with access to resources at the School and University that support diverse interests and engaged activity alongside opportunities for interdisciplinary experiences in tangential areas, including engineering, business, management, and leadership.
 Studying at Texas A&M offers motivated and tenacious students the unique opportunity to engage with the discipline and profession of Architecture at an impactful level through the diverse faculty comprising both breadth and depth of expertise.

 - Student’s Advisory Committee